Back to all blogs

 Introduction

-At Blue Horizon, we believe that understanding your health should be a structured, calm process, and our doctor-led team follows the "Blue Horizon Method": a phased journey that begins with consulting your GP to rule out clinical concerns, followed by careful self-tracking of your lifestyle and symptoms, and finally using targeted, professional blood testing to facilitate a more informed conversation with your healthcare provider.
+At Blue Horizon, we believe health management should be a structured process.
+Our doctor-led team follows the "Blue Horizon Method"—a phased journey beginning with a GP consultation, followed by symptom tracking, and using targeted blood testing to facilitate informed conversations with your healthcare provider.

 Understanding the Thyroid Gland